 ● Expanded awareness, seeing things in a new way.

 ● A deeper connection to the body.

 ● Becoming more attuned with your emotions.

 ● Finding internal resources and becoming empowered.

 How to Practice Conscious Connected Breathwork

-Ps: Huma Breath and Lisa McNett, the author of this article, are collaborating to bring you a free live breathwork session on this Tuesday, May 12th, on 12PM Florida time.
-Reserve your free spot here today and follow @HumaBreath on Instagram to join the live session & receive other updates!
+Ps: Huma Breath and Lisa McNett, the author of this article, are collaborating to bring you a free live breathwork session this Tuesday, May 12th, at 12PM Florida time.
+Reserve your open spot here today and follow @HumaBreath on Instagram to join the live session & receive other updates!